ctn008/RF_SurveyTool/RfCapture.md

 There are 02 newer branchs of librtlsdr with advanced features, which are:
 - old_dab: perform more calculation of gains at different frequencies, and provide absolute gain, signal strength
 - Hayati: provide extension mode for setting separate lna, mixer & vga gains for R820T tunner (not sure applicable for R828D & V4 ?)

+**CONCLUSION ON GAIN SETTINGS**: RtlSdr can be setted for manual gain with different gain values and this works.
+There are issues with large signals (or strong interferences) that causes  overloading, as well as the sensitivity / selectivity of RtlSdr devices, that impact the performance, as well as different librtlsdr forks which provide better accurracies.
+Let 's leave this work for next phase improvements.